openedx/codejail-service/docs/deployment.rst

 Migration from local codejail
 *****************************

-Starting in Teak, there is code in edx-platform for migrating codejail execution to a remote codejail-service with a darklaunch mechanism.
+Starting in Teak, there is code in edx-platform for migrating codejail execution from local to a remote codejail-service with a darklaunch mechanism.
 See the `Teak release notes <https://openedx.atlassian.net/wiki/spaces/COMM/pages/4570710024/Next+Release+Teak+-+Operator+Dev+Notes>`__ for details.